joemasilotti/masilotti.com/README.md

-# Jekyll Tailwind Starter
+# Masilotti.com, built with Jekyll and Tailwind CSS

-Welcome!
-Here you'll find a reasonable starter pack for using [Jekyll](https://jekyllrb.com) with [Tailwind CSS](https://tailwindcss.com), [Autoprefixer](https://github.com/postcss/autoprefixer), and [Purgecss](https://github.com/FullHuman/purgecss).

-## About

-This project uses [jekyll-postcss](https://github.com/mhanberg/jekyll-postcss) to manage compiling your Tailwind and Autoprefixer styles.
-You can use any [PostCSS](https://postcss.org) plugin by installing it with `yarn` or `npm` and adding it to your `postcss.config.js`.
+This repo holds the code for [Masilotti.com](https://masilotti.com).

+The site is built with Jekyll and styled with Tailwind CSS.

 ## Install